COVID-19: support for carers

-- Planning for emergencies - our Carers Guide to Planning for Emergencies Handbook (pdf) helps you to think about and plan in case of emergencies for yourself and the person you care for.
+Carers Guide to Planning for Emergencies (pdf): helps you think about forward planning for yourself and the person you care for.

-- Carers Directory - Newport's Carers Directory (pdf) for details of support groups and services.
+Newport Carers Directory (pdf): details of local support groups and services.

 Carer's parking permit: nominated carers can apply for a parking permit so they can park safely at the home of the person they care for.

 Telecare, Assistive Technology and Pendant alarms: a variety of technology is available to increase independence and give peace of mind for carers if the person they care for is at risk when left alone.